Yellen: Awareness of economists' diversity needed

 WASHINGTON (AP) — Federal Reserve Chair Janet Yellen says she wants to raise awareness of the need for diversity among economists, with relatively few women and minorities still choosing to major in economics in college.

-"History shows that economies develop and become more stable through diversification," Yellen said.
+Yellen said "history shows that economies develop and become more stable through diversification."
 She added that in the financial world, diversity among market players is critical in spreading risk.

 And she said decisions by the Fed are better because of the range of perspectives among its policymakers.